 Gold Dust Plant – Gold dust plant is grown for its berries as well as its leaves.
 Female plants harvest cheerful red berries in fall when a male pollinator is nearby.
 Gold-dust is a gorgeous plant.
 It has silky green leaves and white and yellow spots over the leaf external.
 One can simply see from this photo why it has the common name Dracaena Gold Dust.

 Philodendron – Philodendron is a classic, and practically no-fail indoor plant because it’s so easy to grow.
-Happily, this makes it a pretty common indoor plant to find at your local garden center.
-The philodendron family is a pretty big one, too, so you can find a variety of plants that grow in a range of shapes, sizes, and colors.
+Happily, this makes it a pretty common indoor plant to find at your local garden centre.
+The philodendron family is a pretty big one, too, so you can find a variety of plants that grow in a range of shapes, sizes, and colours.

 Best 5 Natural Air Purifier Plants Care Instructions: –